al3rez/beers-srv/README.md

 etc

-## Cloud naviteness
+## Cloud nativeness
-Using Kubernetes and Docker you can easily run this applicaiton on cloud with ease scaling up/down, add database integeration and etc.
+Using Kubernetes and Docker you can easily run the application on cloud with ease scaling up/down, integrate different databases and, etc.

 ## The Twelve-Factor App